SamuelScheit/puppeteer-stream/README.md

 # puppeteer-stream

-An Extension for Puppeteer to retrieve audio and/or video streams
+An Extension for Puppeteer to retrieve audio and/or video streams of a page

 ## Installation